faisal-saddique/OpenAI_functions_example/README.md

 This project is licensed under the [MIT License](LICENSE).

 Thank you for using Zapier Langchain Automation!
-Happy automating!
+Happy automating!"